 Social Work

-We believe it is important that people, groups and communities living in vulnerable situations get the support they need to participate fully in society.
+We believe it is important that people, groups and communities living in vulnerable circumstances receive the support they need in order to participate in society to their full ability.

-At the Social Work Research Group, we contribute to this by conducting applied research focusing on strengthening the methodological skills of social workers.
+At the Research Group Social Work, we contribute to this by conducting practice‑based research focused on strengthening the methodological practice of social workers.

 Please contact us.